 The Fischer’s lovebird is a beautiful small parrot species from Africa that exhibits some truly bonding traits.
 First off, they mate for life.
 Secondly, they actually ‘kiss’ during their mating ritual.
 Actually, they exchange food via regurgitation.
 But hey, it looks like they’re kissing anyways.
-Read more about these fascinating birds.
+Sadly, these cute little birds are listed as Near Threatened by the IUCN.
+This is due to habitat destruction and over collection for the pet trade.

 First the Stats…